kumarAnand05/LinkedIn-Job-Scraper-with-Automated-Email-Funcionality/README.md

 ## Email Account Setup

-Note that you need to have two mail ids for this functionality so in case you don't have two mail accounts then create it.Open the mail_system.py file in your IDE and in line 7 enter the email id which you want to use as sender within quotes.
+Note that you need to have two mail ids for this functionality so in case you don't have two mail accounts then create it.Open the mail_system.py file in your IDE and in line 22 enter the email id which you want to use as sender within quotes.

-For eg. `user_mail = 'yourmailid@goeshere.com'` and in line 9 provide the mail id within quotes on which you want to receive the Scrapped Data.
+For eg. `user_mail = 'yourmailid@goeshere.com'` and in line 24 provide the mail id within quotes on which you want to receive the Scraped Data.
 For eg. `recipient = 'receivingmailid@goeshere.com'`

 > Setting passcode of sender's mail